Openet-Labs/machine-learning/auto-scaling/README.md

 ### Setup

 #### Configuration
-We use autoscale.properties for use case configuration which can found in the `bin` folder.
+We use `autoscale.properties` file for use case configuration which can found in the `bin` folder.

 * Traning input: kafka.topic=com.openet.autoscaling
 * Real time input: kafka.topic.train=com.openet.autoscaling.train